cryptocopycats/awesome-mooncatrescue-bubble/README.md

 # Awesome MoonCatRescue Bubble (Anno 2021)

-25,600 MoonCats on the Blockchain - World's 1st On-Chain Generative Crypto Art - An Insanely Cute Rescue Operation
+25,600 MoonCats on the Blockchain - World's 1st On-Chain (Verified) Generative Crypto Art - An Insanely Cute Rescue Operation

 > MoonCatRescue is an exploration of user-discoverable blockchain assets.